vgomezenriquez/ssmmatlab/README.md

 sometimes program results are written.
 In the subdirectory SPEC, you can find all specification files for the different ARIMA and transfer function demos.
-That is, each specification file contains instructions to read data, generate structures, etc. Finnaly, the subdirectory USMSPEC has the same function than the subdirectory SPEC but for univariate structural models.
+That is, each specification file contains instructions to read data, generate structures, etc. Finally, the subdirectory USMSPEC has the same function than the subdirectory SPEC but for univariate structural models.